World War II by country: Channel Islands

 The Channel Islands are self-governing Crown dependencies off the coast of France, and were the only British territory to be occupied by Germany during the War.
 The islands are dependent on the United Kingdom for their defence and foreign relations.
 In 1940, the British government demilitarised the islands, and they were subsequently occupied by German forces.
 Strong German defences were set up, but the Islands were not assaulted except by occasional hit-and-run commando raids.
 German forces surrendered at the end of the war.
 Almost all the Jewish people fled the islands before the German occupation; some who remained were deported to extermination camps.

 Isle of Man

 The Isle of Man is a self-governing Crown dependency external to the United Kingdom.
 Its foreign relations and defence, however, are the responsibility of the government of the UK.
 During the Second World War, the Isle of Man had a detention camp for Axis citizens and suspected sympathisers, including members of the British Union of Fascists and the Irish Republican Army.
 A naval base, radar network and training stations were also established on the island.

+The Captain, a 1967 WWII novel by Dutch writer Jan de Hartog, features a Royal Navy captain originating from the Isle of Man who takes great pride in his island, and who eventually goes down, heroically defending a naval convoy under his charge against an overwhelming attack by a U-boat "wolf pack".